Online Course of Study Policies

 Extensions and Incompletes

-Students seeking an extension for submitting assignments must request it of the instructor and GBHEM before the class end date.
-This request must be made via e-mail to the instructor, copied to the Course of Study Registrar (firstname.lastname@example.org).
+Students seeking an extension for submitting assignments must request it of the instructor and GBHEM before the course end date.
+This request must be made via email to the instructor, copied to the Course of Study Registrar (firstname.lastname@example.org).
 The request must cite an acceptable reason to grant the extension.
-If the instructor and GBHEM approve the extension, the student’s transcript will indicate a temporary Incomplete for the class.
+If the instructor and GBHEM approve the extension, the student’s transcript will indicate a temporary Incomplete for the course.